XiL testing to support the introduction of a new powertrain platform

 Approach

 The traditional approach to integrating a new powertrain would be to build a proof-of-concept vehicle.
-Waiting for such a prototype vehicle to be designed, built, made safe, and finally become available, is a time consuming and expensive exercise.
-De-bugging such a prototype on a proving ground or on a dyno then adds to this burden.
+Waiting for such a prototype vehicle to be designed, built, made-safe, and finally become available is a time consuming and expensive exercise.
+Debugging vehicle characteristics or issues on a proving ground / dyno adds to this burden.
 HORIBA MIRA therefore proposed using an XiL approach in combination with physical testing.

-A complete Tevva powertrain was assembled on the test bench at HORIBA MIRA’s Propulsion Test and Development Centre (PTDC) in Nuneaton, including a physical battery pack, thermal emulation and motor/invertor/gearbox linked to a 1e Dyno.
-This was then combined with HORIBA MIRA’s own vehicle model of the Tevva truck.
+A complete Tevva powertrain was assembled in HORIBA MIRA’s Propulsion Test and Development Centre (PTDC) in Nuneaton.
+The setup included physical battery packs, thermal emulation, charging system and a motor / invertor /gearbox linked to a 1e Dyno.
+This was then combined with HORIBA MIRA’s own vehicle simulation model of the Tevva truck.

-The combination of hardware and software in the loop provided a complete digital sandbox that could be used for shake-down testing, fault-finding, and initial calibration.
+The combination of hardware and model in the loop provided a complete digital sandbox that could be used for shake-down testing, fault-finding, and initial calibration.
+This provided the Tevva team with confidence and peace of mind well in advance of having systems running on the proving ground.

 Successes and benefits

-• Implementing a whole-vehicle simulation model with a complete powertrain, including both hardware, software, and modelling elements, in the loop.
+• Implementing a whole-vehicle simulation model with a complete powertrain, including both hardware, software, and modelling elements, in a closed loop

-• Flexibility to bring in additional engineering and test services as required.
+• Flexibility to bring in subject matter experts and test services as required, and then step back to provide a more cost-effective long-term solution

 HORIBA MIRA has a vast array of engineering competencies in one place, which we can combine to make projects like this as low-risk as possible.
 There’s nowhere else in the world that gives access to the same spectrum of expertise in one place.

 Ben Gale.
-Solution Leader for Automotive Energy Efficiency, HORIBA MIRA
+Solution Leader for Automotive Energy Efficiency

 Project Information